 DURATION This MOU may be terminated by either party giving to the other thirty (30) days prior written notice of termination, but the duration shall be no longer than April 23, 2017.
 FOR THE CITY: FOR CWA LOCAL 4502:

-Chester C. Christie Director of Human Resources David H. McCune President
+Chester C. Christie Director of Human Resources

-Date Date
+| 12-11-14 | Date

-Greg J. Davies Director of Public Utilities -
+Greg J. Davies Director of Public Utilities

-Date -

-MEMORANDUM OF UNDERSTANDING #2014-04

-THE CITY OF COLUMBUS AND

-COMMUNICATIONS WORKERS OF AMERICA LOCAL 4502
+MEMORANDUM OF UNDERSTANDING (MOU) #2014-04 THE CITY OF COLUMBUS AND COMMUNICATIONS WORKERS OF AMERICA LOCAL 4502

-Regarding Certification Incentive
+Regarding Certification Incentive Revised March 2015

-The City of Columbus and the Communications Workers of America (CWA) Local 4502 agree to the following provisions to be enacted for the employees of the Department of Public Utilities.
+The City of Columbus and Communications Workers of America (CWA) Local 4502 agree to the following provisions to be enacted for the employees of the Department of Public Utilities.